In this guide I show how to disassemble a Sony Vaio VGN-FW170J laptop.

 Disconnect fan cable from the motherboard.

-NOTE: In my laptop a piece of metal frame (where DC jack mounted) broke off of the main frame.
+NOTE: In my case a piece of metal frame (where DC jack mounted) broke off of the main frame.
 That’s why the DC jack looks dislocated.

 STEP 24.